SAJIB3489/rpi-excavator/load_cell_pwm_abdul/README.md

 sudo apt install python3-rpi-lgpio
 ```

 Then i made some changes in my final.py code for the new library to run which i cant recall exactly.
-I have
+I have Calibrated the load cell first with the another code: Calibrate.py